IBM Operational Decision Management

 IBM Operational Decision Manager (ODM) is IBM's Business Rule Management System (BRMS).
-IBM ODM also incorporates IBM's implementation of Business Event Processing capabilities (also called Complex Event Processing, or CEP.)
+IBM ODM also incorporates IBM's implementation of business event processing (also called complex event processing) capabilities.

 IBM ODM can be installed both independently and as an application running on WebSphere Application Server.

 This software is currently in V8.11.0 (as of October 2022).

 Business rules and events

 Rules

 A business rule is a statement of logic that is used for a business decision to be made.
 This statement of logic is generally part of a business policy.
 Rules processing involves a piece of software using this pre-defined rule to make a real-time decision.

 Example

 A policy states that a borrower's initial loan must not exceed 3 times their annual salary.